 - a.
 Did not receive any fees, payments, or payments-in-kind from the holder for its services, and - b.
-Did not obtain any holder information that cannot be disclosed to the State of California because it is deemed confidential. - 4.
-The third-party auditors shall maintain strict confidentiality of any records or documents gathered during the examination. - a.
-Third-party auditor shall sign a confidentiality statement to preserve the integrity of state security and confidentiality. - b.
-Third-party auditor shall sign a confidentiality statement to preserve the holder's interest and the reasonable expectation of privacy of the owner's interest. - c.
-Third-party auditor shall maintain a file of confidentiality statements and provide such statements to the state upon request. - 5.
-The third-party auditors shall fully explain to the holder: - a.
-The purpose, scope, and objectives of the examination. - b.
-The general approach of the examination and the procedures to be applied. - c.
-Circumstances in which estimation techniques may be used, along with a description of the methodology that may be employed. - d.
-The holder's right to appeal the results of the examination. - 6.
+Did not obtain any holder information that cannot be disclosed to the State of California because it is deemed confidential.

+§ 1208.
+Confidentiality

+The third-party auditors shall maintain strict confidentiality of any records or documents gathered during the examination.

+a.
+Third-party auditor shall sign a confidentiality statement to preserve the integrity of state security and confidentiality.

+b.
+Third-party auditor shall sign a confidentiality statement to preserve the holder's interest and the reasonable expectation of privacy of the owner's interest.

+c.
+Third-party auditor shall maintain a file of confidentiality statements and provide such statements to the state upon request.

+§ 1209.
+Communications with Holder

+The third-party auditors shall fully explain to the holder:

+a.
+The purpose, scope, and objectives of the examination.

+b.
+The general approach of the examination and the procedures to be applied.

+c.
+Circumstances in which estimation techniques may be used, along with a description of the methodology that may be employed.

+d.
+The holder's right to appeal the results of the examination.

+§ 1210.
+Prior Written Authorization Required

 The third-party auditors shall not engage in any examinations on behalf of California without written consent from the State Controller's Office.
-The third-party auditors shall provide the holder with a copy of the State Controller's Office letter authorizing the third-party auditor to perform the examination on the Controller's behalf. - 7.
+The third-party auditors shall provide the holder with a copy of the State Controller's Office letter authorizing the third-party auditor to perform the examination on the Controller's behalf.

+§ 1211.
+Subcontracting and Affiliated Companies

 Third-party auditors shall not subcontract any work without prior written authorization from the State Controller's Office.
-The third-party auditors are responsible for ensuring that any affiliated companies and any subcontractors that are used during the examinations collectively possess sufficient training and experience to adequately perform the unclaimed property examination and fully comply with these and all other policies and procedures governing its conduct.
+The third-party auditors are responsible for ensuring that any affiliated companies and any sub- contractors that are used during the examinations collectively possess sufficient training and experience to adequately perform the unclaimed property examination and fully comply with these and all other policies and procedures governing its conduct.

+§ 1212.
+Preparation of Working Papers

-- 8. The third-party auditors shall properly document their examination, and make the working papers supporting their conclusions available on demand for review by the State Controller's Office, the California State Auditor, and the Attorney General's Office.
-Such working papers will include planning information and all related calculations, statistical analyses, and summarizations. - 9.
-Upon request, the third-party auditors should provide the holder with relevant copies of working papers supporting any calculation made of unclaimed property escheatable to the State of California, and notify the State Controller's Office, Division of Audits, of the request. - 10.
-The third-party auditors agree to maintain working papers for a minimum of five years following the completion of the assignment, the escheatment of abandoned property, the resolution of any administrative appeal, or finality of judgment in any litigation, whichever is later.
+The third-party auditors shall properly document their examination, and make the working papers supporting their conclusions available on demand for review by the State Controller's Office, the California State Auditor, and the Attorney General's Office.
+Such working papers will include planning information and all related calculations, statistical analyses, and summarizations.